-Depending on the options available, one of the following may be selected as input type: Thermocouple, millivolt, Volt, milliamp, RTD, Ohms, Digital (not channel 1, 7 etc.), Modbus Comms Input, EtherNet/IP Comms Input, Test or Master Comms.
+According to the options available, one of the following may be selected as input type: thermocouple, millivolt, Volt, milliamp, RTD, Ohms, Digital (not channel 1, 7 etc.), Modbus Comms Input, Ethernet/IP Comms Input, Test or Master Comms.

-Select 'Modbus Comms Input' if the channel is to be written-to via Modbus.
-Use 'EtherNet/IP Comms Input' if the channel is to be written-to by an EtherNet/IP client.
-'Master Comms' must be selected if this channel is to read from another instrument.
+Select Modbus Comms Input if the channel is to be written-to via Modbus.
+Use Ethernet/IP if the channel is to be written-to by an Ethernet/IP client.
+Master Comms must be selected if this channel is to be read from another instrument.

-Note: See section 4.3.16 for details of Master Comms, section 4.3.21 for details of the EtherNet/IP option and section 4.3.15 for Modbus Comms (Connections).
+Note: See section 4.3.16 for details of Master Comms, section 4.3.21 for details of the EtherNet/IP option and section 4.3.15 for Modbus comms (Connections).